 Frederiksen Court apartments are located on the north side of campus and are only a fifteen-minute walk to most major campus buildings.
 Passenger elevator access is available to all residents in these 3-story apartments.
 Frederiksen Court apartments are designed for 4 occupants with either 4 private bedrooms or 2 shared bedrooms (2 people per bedroom with lofted beds).
 At the Department’s discretion, some shared bedrooms in the apartments may contain furnishings for two occupants, but only one occupant will be assigned to the bedroom.
 At the Department’s discretion, some bedrooms may remain unassigned and locked.
 Extra room furnishings will not be removed.
 The Department reserves the right to assign a guest from another similar program or an ISU student to any remaining vacancies within the apartment.

 The apartments are air-conditioned, carpeted or solid-surface throughout, and furnished as follows: Bedroom furniture includes a bed (lofted in the 2-bedroom apartments), clothing drawers, desk, chair, file caddy, and wardrobe.
 Living room furniture includes a sofa, armchair, end table, coffee table, and if a ceiling light is not present, then a table and floor lamp.
 Laundry and kitchen appliances include washer, dryer, stove, refrigerator, microwave, dishwasher, and garbage disposal.
 Telephone lines are not active in the apartments.
 Exterior building telephones will be active for emergency and local calls; long-distance calls require a calling card.
 Each apartment has basic and expanded basic cable (televisions are not supplied).
-Apartments have wireless internet access; each bedroom has wired internet access.
+Apartments have wireless internet access.
 Residents provide their own study lamps, bed linens (for 36” x 80” XL twin-sized mattress), mattress pad, pillows, blankets, bedspreads, towels, washcloths, wastebaskets, cleaning supplies, cooking/dining items, and ethernet cable (if desired).
 Custodial service is not provided in the apartments.
 Residents will be provided a list of items to be cleaned upon check-out.

 Alcoholic beverages may be consumed in the privacy of a Frederiksen Court apartment if individuals are age twenty-one or older.
 Smoking is prohibited on all university grounds, including parking lots, and in all university-owned or operated buildings, residence halls and apartments.